i-on-project/web/README.md

 After running the previous command i-on Web should be available on port `8080`.

 ## i-on Web online
 The i-on Web application is also available online since we deploy it to heroku.
 You can check it out [here](https://i-on-web.herokuapp.com).
+Please notice that since its a demo version the only programmes that contain classes and class sections to subscribe to are the programmes 'LEIRT' and 'LEIC'.